BelledonneCommunications/flexisip-account-manager/README.md

 ## Sending SIP messages from the API

+**The messaging related features are considered instable and are not available**

 The `POST /api/messages` endpoint allows you to send messages on the SIP network.
 It call internally `linphone-daemon` to do so.
 To be able to use it you should follow the following steps:

 1. Launch the `linphone-daemon` with a UNIX socket path, this will create a socket file in `/tmp` (the file will be `/tmp/lp` for the following line).